-With DevOps Automation from Stelligent, you get a managed continuous delivery in the cloud solution built on top of Amazon Web Services infrastructure.
-Our expertise is in creating fully scripted, tested, versioned and continuous delivery systems for our customers so that they can deliver software to users at just the click of a button.
+Stelligent is a technology services company focused exclusively on Amazon Web Services (AWS).
+At Stelligent, we implement continuous delivery in the cloud solutions built on top of your AWS infrastructure.
+Our expertise is in creating fully scripted, tested, versioned and continuous delivery systems so that you can deliver software to users at just the click of a button.

 Run Build(s), Fast-running Tests, Static Analysis, Integration Deployment with every change.
 This stage initiates the pipeline.

 After successful completion of Stage 1, run scripts that launch environments, longer-running tests and scripted deployments to the environments.

 Run scripted chaos, stress and load and performance testing for applications/services.

 Run scripts to deliver new software system to production users without any downtime.